 No one really understood, not even myself how could I speak so fluently in social situations and comfort zones and absolutely not being able to communicate in other situations.
 I felt ashamed, isolated, distant and frustrated.

-It was liberating to see so many people went through the same, and they could achieve so much!
+It was liberating to see that so many people had gone through the same, and they could achieve so much!

-I remember right after 24 hours of joining I could stand up at front of more than 50 people and say out my name loud for the very first time of my life.
+I remember right after 24 hours of joining I could stand up in front of more than 50 people and say out my name aloud for the very first time in my life.

-On the last day during my farewell speech my friend and brother could see me (again for the first time in my life) standing up at front of an audience and speaking out loud from my heart.
-It was really a life changing experience for me and I didn't look back since then.
+On the last day during my farewell speech, my friend and brother could see me (again for the first time in my life) standing up in front of an audience and speaking out loud from my heart.
+It was really a life-changing experience for me and I didn’t look back since then.

-I cannot express how much I could achieve in such a little period of time - I got interviews, got a new job, I got new friends, I went to Toastmasters, I had client facing meetings, went to social events where I didn’t know anyone... and enjoyed all of them!
+I cannot express how much I achieve in such a little period of time – I got job interviews, a new job, new friends, joined Toastmasters, attended client-facing meetings, went to social events where I didn’t know anyone… and enjoyed all of them!

-I’m very happy and proud to say I’ve became a coach recently to help other people to overcome their stammer and live their life to the fullest.
-I’m looking forward to be a part of their journey and give something back to this amazing programme."
+I’m very happy and proud to say I become a speech coach on the programme recently to help other people to overcome their stammer too and live their life to the fullest.
+I’m looking forward to being a part of their personal journeies and give something back to this amazing programme.